Edward Headlam

 Captain Sir Edward James Headlam (1 May 1873 – 14 July 1943) was the Director of the Royal Indian Marine for six years from 1922 to 1928.
 His suggestions were instrumental in transforming the RIM into a combatant navy in the form of the Royal Indian Navy.
 He was nicknamed by his men, 'Purana Nimak', urdu for 'old salt'.

 Life

-Edward James Headlam was born on 1 May 1873 in Darlington, to Morley Headlam of Gilmonby Hall, Yorkshire, and Whorlton Grange, Durham.
+Edward James Headlam was born on 1 May 1873 in Darlington, to Morley Headlam (1822–1884) of Gilmonby Hall, Yorkshire, and Whorlton Grange, Durham, and his wife Louisa Kate Beamish.
+His father was the fourth of seven sons of Rev. John Headlam.
+Thomas Emerson Headlam was one of his uncles and Maj.-Gen. Sir John Emerson Wharton Headlam was his eldest brother.

-He married Nancy Benyon, widow of Stanley Hobson of Nigeria in 1918.
+Headlam married Nancy Benyon, widow of Stanley Hobson of Nigeria in 1918.
+After retirement, he lived in Brighton.
+Headlam died on 14 July 1943 in Hove.

 Career

 On 24 July 1889 Headlam was appointed a midshipman in the Royal Naval Reserve whilst being educated in the training ship Conway.
 He became a Sub-Lieutenant on 3 Oct 1894 in the Royal Indian Marine, serving in the Marine Survey.
 On 1 April 1900 he was promoted lieutenant.

 As a sub-lieutenant, while serving aboard RIMS Mayo, he was part of a party led by Comte Carlo von Landberg which copied and photographed Himyaric inscriptions on 21 Feb 1896.